Alaka-K/CV/README.md

 As part of my role as a PAC's radiographer I regularly had to solve issues pertaining to missing images.
 On one occasion, a radiologist notified me that there were images that required urgent reporting, however the examination was completed without any images being present in the patients folder.
 I had to use a systemic approach to investigate why the examination was document as completed but there were no images.
 During my time at Makers, I had to apply those problem solving skills to the different challenges.
 We learnt early on at Makers to deconstructing problems into smaller parts, and focus on that challenge before moving on.
 A new concept that I learnt which really aided my problem solving skills was debugging.
 We learnt various techniques which helped me determinate errors that weren’t immediately apparent.

-## Experience

-**Charing Cross hospital** (April 2017 - September 2019)
-_Senior Radiographer_

-- Direct and supervise the workload of junior members of staff in areas such CT, Theatres and general x-ray.
-- Work effectively within a multidisciplinary team to deliver a high standard of care.

-**Charing Cross hospital** (November 2015 - March 2017)
-_Junior Radiographer_

-- Provide high level of care to patients by examining requests and the patients condition to see if requests are justified.
-- Supervise the practice and assess the progress of students, ensuring that professional standards are developed and attained.
-- Operate autonomously when providing an out of hour’s service to patients requiring urgent imaging due to acute trauma or illness.
 ## Education

 #### Harvard University (April 2022 - Present)